Control-C/PMSG/HeadJoy/readme.md

 # 🎮 PMSG - GAMEPAD — Wearable Head Tracking Controller / Neck monitor

 **PMSG (P.M.
 Smartglasses GamePad)** is a DIY wearable head-tracking controller that lets you control robots, drones, RC cars, and games using only your head movements.
+And technology for automotive 'fall asleep detection'."

 ![Use Cases](reachy_pmsg.png)